muhme/joomla-branches-tester/README.md

    scripts/create
    ```

-:point_right: To run the interactive Cypress GUI from the Docker container `jbt_cypress`,
+:point_right: To run the interactive Cypress GUI from the Docker container `jbt-cypress`,
   Windows 11 (with included Windows Subsystem for Linux GUI – WSLg) is required.

 ---